Today's Articles

 Helen Webb Harris, Educator, and Administrator born

 *Helen Webb Harris was born on this date in 1899.
 She was a Black educator, sports enthusiast, playwright, and administrator.
 Born in Washington, DC, she was one of five children of Mr. and Mrs. Elias Webb.
 She graduated from the old M Street High School and the old Miner Normal School.
-She earned a bachelor’s degree […]
+She earned a bachelor’s […]

 learn more